hloganathan/angular2/README.md

 - Browser sync for a better dev experience
 - Mongodb or RethinkDb as the database

+## Premise
+The premise of the application developed here is that of a health journal.
+It should provide the following:
+* Login
+* Configure healthcare providers
+* Configure Insurance
+* Create physician visit
+   * Date
+   * Notes
+   * Follow up

 ## Installation
 ```
 $ git clone https://gitlab.com/nashvegastech/angular2-dataentry.git